paketo-buildpacks/paketo-website/content/docs/reference/configuration.md

 The samples repository contains a simple Golang application that will make a `HEAD` request to a provided URL.

-Given a file `<your-ca.pem>` containing a single PEM encoded CA certificate needed to verify a TLS connection to an https URL `<url>`, add the CA certificate to the binding.
+Given a file `<your-ca.pem>` containing a single PEM encoded CA certificate needed to verify a TLS connection to <!-- spellchecker-disable --> an https<!-- spellchecker-enable --> URL `<url>`, add the CA certificate to the binding.

 ```bash
 cp <your-ca.pem> ca-certificates/binding/